Biometric Data

 On November 15, 2019, the French Supervisory Authority (“CNIL”) published guidance on the use of facial recognition.
 The guidance is primarily directed at public authorities in France that want to experiment with facial recognition.

-The guidance warns that this technology risks leading to biased results because the algorithms used are not 100% reliable and the
+The guidance warns that this technology risks leading to biased results because the algorithms used are

 On December 29, 2018, the Northern District of Illinois dismissed a case brought against Google under the Illinois Biometric Information Privacy Act, 740 ILCS 14/1 et seq. (“BIPA”) on standing grounds.
 Plaintiffs, Lindabeth Rivera and Joseph Weiss, alleged that Google violated BIPA by failing to obtain informed consent from users prior to collecting, storing, and utilizing their biometric information to create “face-geometry scans” from photos uploaded on Google Photos.